c3ai/pacman/test_files/README.md

     Path of the pacman.py file you want to test.

 ### Understanding the test run (Python)
-The output will return results from 2 groups of tests - runtime and accuracy.
-The runtime test will always fail, it is used just to show the actual runtime.
-The accuracy test will return the output from 3 unit tests.
-We are looking for a reasonable runtime for Python tests: less than 1 second.
+The output will return 'OK' and include a runtime if all the tests pass.
+If any tests fail, the total number of failures and reason for each failure will be returned as well as a total runtime.
+We are looking for a reasonable runtime for PY tests: less than 1 second.